 What are the advice and professional tips you give to your students?

+Since returning to Switzerland, I have been playing with a Jazz Trio, Anna Jazz and Roses.
+You can listen to our music and watch our videos on my website.
 With my late husband Cheo Solder, we created Desert Bridges and performed in Qatar for the opening of the Swiss Embassy.
-You can watch the video here and listen to the CD.
+You can watch the video on my website and listen to the CD.